johnnysung93/Using-POE-API-on-n8n/README.md

 A comprehensive tutorial for integrating POE API with n8n using the poe2openai proxy server.

+## ❓ The Problem

+**POE API cannot be used natively in n8n.** There is no built-in POE node, and the API format is incompatible with existing n8n integrations.

+However, [POE](https://poe.com) provides access to a wide variety of AI models — including GPT-4o, Claude, Gemini, Llama, and many more — all through a single subscription.
+This makes it an attractive option for n8n workflows that require AI capabilities.

+**The Solution:** Use an OpenAI-compatible proxy to bridge POE API with n8n's existing OpenAI integration.

 ## 📖 Overview

-Using the POE API with native n8n nodes can be challenging.
-This tutorial demonstrates how to use [poe2openai](https://github.com/jeromeleong/poe2openai), an OpenAI-compatible proxy that allows you to seamlessly access POE's AI models within n8n workflows.
+This tutorial demonstrates how to use [poe2openai](https://github.com/jeromeleong/poe2openai), a proxy server that translates OpenAI API calls into POE API calls.
+This allows you to seamlessly access POE's AI models within n8n workflows using the native OpenAI credential.

 ## 🎯 Prerequisites